zxt2201/LeetCode-OJ/README.md

 ###53.
 Maximum Subarray
 ###54.
 Spiral Matrix	`finish`
 >	* careful about the cases that number of cols or rows is odd
+>	* use `LinkedList` to imporve the performance when adding elements to list.

 ###55.
 Jump Game
 ###56.
 Merge Intervals